 Being the UK’s National Action Network (NAN), ARMA actively collaborates with other national and international organisations, as well as representing the UK on an international stage.

-During this annually occurring event there are dedicated days to highlight major rheumatic and musculoskeletal conditions.
+Formerly known as Bone & Joint Awareness Week and aligned with USBJI’s Bone & Joint Action Week, in this annually occurring international event there are dedicated days to highlight major rheumatic and musculoskeletal conditions.

 12 October: World Arthritis Day